sahilister/reimagined-doodle/content/posts/202007-compete-typing-game-post-1.md

 game which I intend to work upon.
 Now that my college require me to submit a project, I'll work on compete.

-This is first in series of posts I'll write every day having 8 in its date i.e. 8, 18, 28; updating about the status of work.
-Initial timeline is 2 months starting from July 28th, 2020 till September 28th, 2020 (coincidentally next day of my birthday).
+This is first in series of posts I'll write each day having 8 in its date i.e. 8, 18, 28 of the month; updating about the status of work.
+Initial timeline is 2 months starting from July 28th, 2020 ending on September 28th, 2020 (coincidentally next day of my birthday).

 ## Table of Content